 The Fire HDs that begin at $299 -- with screens slightly smaller than the iPad -- are thinner, offer similar memory and a more robust sound system for a lower price.
 The data plan for the 4G tablet -- $50 a year -- costs $180 less a year than a comparable plan for Apple’s iPad, Amazon said.

-“Last year there were more than two dozen Android tablets launched into the marketplace and nobody bought them,” Bezos said.
+“Last year there were more than two dozen Android tablets launched into the marketplace and nobody bought them,” Bezos said at an event in Santa Monica, California.
 “People don’t want gadgets anymore.
 They want services.
 Kindle Fire is a service.
 It greets you by name, it comes out of the box with your content preloaded, it makes recommendations for you.”

 Amazon’s share of the global tablet market slipped to 4 percent in the first quarter from 17 percent in the December period, according to IDC.
-Apple widened its lead in the market to 68 percent, the Framingham, Massachusetts-based research firm said.
+Apple’s lead widened to 68 percent, the Framingham, Massachusetts-based research firm said.